bparanj/crystal/electronics/experiments/queue/rc-integrator.md

-A simple experiment to create and observe an RC Integrator Circuit in Tinkercad.
+experiment to create and observe an RC Integrator Circuit in Tinkercad.
 An RC Integrator circuit produces an output voltage that represents the integral of the input signal over time, effectively “smoothing” it.
 Here’s a step-by-step guide to build and test this in Tinkercad.

 ### Components